it-innovation/sam/doc/tutorial.rst

 The third argument to `invocationObject` identifies the call: the first call in the `ClientA.run` method.

-With this division, the desired propery can be proved. `clientA` can now get access to tasks created by other parties, but others still can't get access to the tasks by `clientA`.
+With this division, the desired propery can be proved. `clientA` can now get access to tasks created by other parties, but others still can't get access to the tasks by `clientA`  (:example:`factory5`):

 .. image:: _images/factory5.png